aviflax/fc4/docs/index.md

 a name.

-The name is a combination of “FC” and “C4” — the former is a reference to Funding Circle, the originating context of the framework; the latter to Simon Brown’s C4 model, the foundation of the framework.
+The name is a combination of “FC” and “C4” — the former is a reference to Funding Circle, the originating context of the tool; the latter to Simon Brown’s C4 model, the foundation of the tool.

 ## Copyright & License